srilakshmikanthanp/clipbirdesk/docs/protocol.md

 | Server Port     | 2      |           |

-### Clipboard Sync Packet
+### Clipboard Sync Request

-The **Clipboard Sync Packet** is used to transfer clipboard data between the client and the server.
+The **Clipboard Sync Request** is used to transfer clipboard data between the client and the server.
 This packet contains the following fields:

 #### Header